DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2023-02-01-bulk-awarding-of-teaching-status.md

 To bulk recommend trainees, users need to:

-- download a CSV file listing trainees they can recommend
+- download a spreadsheet listing trainees they can recommend
 - enter the date when trainees met the teaching standards
-- upload the CSV file and fix any errors
+- upload the spreadsheet and fix any errors
 - check their list of trainees and submit their recommendations

-### Download a CSV file
+### Download a spreadsheet

 Users will be able to download a CSV file listing trainees they can recommend.
-We’re still deciding which trainees to include, but it’s likely to be trainees who have:
+This will include all trainees who have a TRN and either:

-- received a teacher reference number (TRN)
+- an estimated end date in the past 6 months or the next 6 months
-- an expected end date close to the current date
+- no estimated end date

-The CSV file will be a new export.
+The spreadsheet will be a new export.
 Unlike our existing exports, we’ll only include selected columns which will help providers to identify, check or filter their trainees.

 Filtering the data in the spreadsheet may be important for providers with a lot of trainees.
 For example, they might only want to recommend trainees who are on certain courses.